Ivan the Terrible and his victories

 Style and influence

 There has been no similar building built before or after.
-The complexity and the amazing mix of details has no analogues in Russian architecture.
+The complexity and amazing mix of details have no analogs in Russian architecture.
 It has left a huge impact on the development of Russian national architecture.

 Saint Basil’s Cathedral is shaped like flames in a bonfire.